 When a teacher candidate needs to be excused for athletics, a medical appointment, funeral, etc., the candidate should request an excused absence in advance of the day.
 The request is made through the Portal (Attendance > Schedule Field Exp.
 Absence).
 When the request is approved, an email notification is sent to the cooperating teacher, school administrator, and the candidate.

 Students will not be excused in order to take professional tests.

-The Director of Field Experiences is responsible for determining the length and amount of make-up days when absences exceed two times using the following guidelines
+The director of field experiences is responsible for determining the length and amount of make-up days when absences exceed two times.